 5) Your life feels unbalanced in one way or another.

 You might be wondering at this point: so how do I find a coach?
 You can definitely find many good ones with a simple Google search (one of the benefits of coaching is that since communication happens over the phone, your coach doesn’t have to live in your city – or even your state!)
-But if you are looking for a personal recommendation, feel free to get in touch and I’ll see what I can do.
-I hope this blog entry has been successful in explaining what exactly a personal coach can do, and for whom they might be helpful to work with.
-If you have any other questions about coaching, please feel free to drop me a line.
-Over and out!
+But if you are looking for a personal recommendation, feel free to reach me at janelle at ellanyze dot com.
+I know a LOT of fabulous coaches and would be happy to recommend them to you!